 - Hit "record" in Qureco before the call

-- Run your Google Meet, Teams, or any other call normally
+- Run your Google Meet, Teams, or any other call like normal

 - Stop recording when the meeting ends

-- Qureco's AI generates the meeting notes and pushes them to a Notion database in one click
+- Qureco's AI generates the meeting notes and pushes them into a Notion database in one click

 Qureco in five steps

-- Download Qureco — free from the official site.
-No virtual audio setup required; ready to record the moment you install it.
+- Install Qureco.
+Free download from the official site.
+No virtual audio driver, ready to record the moment you install

-Cmd + Shift + R - Run your Meet / Teams call — nothing appears on the participants' side; you're just recording your own machine
+Cmd + Shift + R - Run your Meet / Teams call.
+Nothing shows up on the other side — you're recording your own machine

-- Generate the AI meeting notes — pick the recording, get a clean summary plus decisions and action items
+- Generate the AI meeting notes.
+Pick the recording in your library, get a clean summary plus decisions and action items

 Who Qureco fits

-Qureco is the strongest option when more than one of these is true:
+Qureco is the best pick when several of these are true:

 - You bounce between Google Meet and Teams (and sometimes Zoom)